lisp-mirror/cl-naive-store/README.md

 In summary this db is relatively fast and small in memory (if used right) but you have to apply your mind, so use it at your own peril!

-See cl-wfx to see a very complicated use of naive-store.
+See https://github.com/Harag/cl-wfx to see a very complicated use of naive-store.